Aversa Cathedral

 Aversa Cathedral (Duomo di Aversa, Cattedrale di San Paolo) is a Roman Catholic cathedral in the city of Aversa in the province of Caserta, Campania, Italy.

 History

-It has been the seat of the Bishop of Aversa from the bishopric's foundation in 1053.
+It has been the seat of the Bishop of Aversa from the bishopric's foundation in 1053, under the Norman rule.

 The Romanesque cathedral, dedicated to Saint Paul, has a spectacular ambulatory and an octagonal dome.
 Francesco Solimena's Madonna of the Gonfalone is kept here; the Martyrdom of Saint Sebastian by the Quattrocento painter Angiolillo Arcuccio, now in the seminary, was here formerly.
 The pre-Romanesque sculpture of Saint George and the Dragon is one of the few surviving free-standing sculptures of its date.
 An outstanding collection of Baroque liturgical silver is kept in the treasury.